lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Specify Relevant Files
 ----------------------------
 Oftentimes not all files in a directory are relevant.
 In that case, it's possible to pass a list of filenames to the Lightly docker.
-The docker will then ignore all other files in the root directory.
-To do so, you will have to place a text files in the shared directory which contains one relevant filename per line and then pass the path to the text file to the docker run command.
+It will then only consider the listed filenames and ignore all other.
+To do so, you will have to place a text file in the shared directory which contains one relevant filename per line and then pass the path to the text file to the docker run command.
 This works for videos and images.